scotch-io/react-flux-cart/README.md

 This forked branch has additional features below:

-* Up-to-date React 0.14.0 migrated, including seperated ReactDOM package.
+* Up-to-date React v0.14 migrated, including seperated ReactDOM package and tons of new features as well as deprecations.
+If you are still using v0.12 as the original project, please check out the upgrade guides of [v0.13](https://facebook.github.io/react/blog/2015/03/10/react-v0.13.html) and [v0.14](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html).
 * All JavaScript bundled with Webpack.
 * Babel instead of JSX transformer introduced.
 * Underscore.js discarded.
 It was total overkill for just object merging.
 Instead, `react/lib/Object.assign` is used.